Who cares 4 us? is a series of books for schools…. wherever you are in the world!

-The series covers Young Carers Awareness, Disability Awareness and also anti-bullying too, as 2/3 of young carers are bullied in schools!
+The series covers Young Carers Awareness, Disability Awareness and anti-bullying too, as 2/3 of young carers are bullied in schools!

-- So why create this series?
+So why create this series?

-That’s why it’s imperative that schools start identifying young carers as early as possible in their education and giving them adequate support, so they can achieve their full potential.
+That’s why it’s imperative that schools start identifying Young Carers as early as possible in their education and giving them adequate support, so they can achieve their full potential.

-It’s estimated that there are 2 young carers in every classroom,** so this really is an issue that schools must address.

-It’s imperative that young carers awareness and disability awareness is taught in P.S.H.E / social education classes from primary school onwards.
+It’s estimated that there are 2 Young Carers in every classroom,** so it’s imperative that young carers awareness and disability awareness is taught in P.S.H.E / social education classes from primary school onwards.
 That way students will have a better understanding of what it’s like to be a young carer.
 With more compassion and understanding within school environments, young carers will have a better chance of achieving their full potential.

-That’s why I’m creating this resource series– to help students and teachers understand what it’s like to be a young carer, what it’s like to live with illness and disability and why it’s so important to adjust to help young carers reach their full potential.
+That’s why I’m creating this resource series– to help students and teachers understand what it’s like to be a young carer, what it’s like to live with illness and disability and why it’s so important to adjust, to help young carers reach their full potential.